Project Untethered is reader-supported. Buying using our links earns us a commission. Learn more.

 For example, before I leave an area with internet connection, I’ll open up a ton of tabs and load all the websites I need to work on my next article.

-To crank out your work even faster, check out my guide to productivity hacks for digital nomads (or watch the video below):
+To crank out your work even faster, check out my guide to productivity tips for digital nomads (or watch the video below):

 You have to slow down